kanhaiya-bhayana/ObsidianDSA/Graph/Question.md

 There are couple of algorithms which are used to find the MST of the given graph.

 1. Prim's Algorithm
-2. Krushkal's Algorightm - to understand the KA, need to know about "Disjoint Set".
+2. Kruskal's Algorightm - to understand the KA, need to know about "Disjoint Set".

 ```